-The division was commanded at the Battle of Gettysburg by Brigadier General Albion Howe (USMA ’41), a career Army officer from Maine.
+Brigadier General Albion Howe commanded the division at the Battle of Gettysburg.
+Howe (West Point Class of 1841) was a career Army officer from Maine.
 Howe’s Division was the last to reach the field at Gettysburg after an epic night and day march.
 Its two brigades – it had no First Brigade, just a Second and Third – were sent to the opposite ends of the Union line, where they suffered almost no casualties.

 Army of the Potomac